What is “scale and proportion”?

 That leaves us with scale.
 Pieces of furniture equal in relation to each other, but not to the room.
 I would also suggest not going with small pieces of furniture in a large room.
 If anyone has ever made it work, please let me know!
 That only leaves big furniture in a small or less spacious room.
 It can be disastrous, especially when functionality is lost in the process.
 In other words, there’s no room to swing a cat! (no actual cats have been hurt in the process!)
 But when you can still be comfortable and move around freely in the room, you might just have a winner!

-A small master bedroom with all big-scale furniture and decor
+A small main bedroom with all big-scale furniture and decor

 Sometimes all it takes is just one piece of furniture to inspire the design of the rest of the room.
 The antique sideboard that I turned into a dresser already in the room didn’t lead me in any direction.
 We went shopping for a new bed and nightstands with no exact idea of what we wanted.
 That is usually the case when I need something; I don’t know what it is I’m looking for, but I will know when I see it.
 And I did.